ryansafner/test_academic/content/home/hero.md

 1. apply the models of microeconomics (constrained optimization and equilibrium) towards explaining real world behavior of individuals, firms, & governments
 2. explore the effects of economic and political processes on market performance (competition, market prices, profits and losses, property rights, entrepreneurship, market power, market failures, public policy, government failures)
 3. apply the economic way of thinking to real world issues in writing

-Given these objectives, this course fulfills all three of the learning outcomes for [the George B. Delaplaine, Jr. School of Business](https://www.hood.edu/academics/departments/george-b-delaplaine-jr-school-business/student-learning-outcomes) Economics B.A. program:

-- Use quantitative tools and techniques in the preparation, interpretation, analysis and presentation of data and information for problem solving and decision making [...]
-- Apply economic reasoning and models to understand and analyze problems of public policy [...]
-- Demonstrate effective oral and written communications skills for personal and professional success[...]